GPlates/gplates-web-service/docker/README.md

     - or `curl "http://localhost:18000/reconstruct/reconstruct_points/?points=95,54,142,-33&time=140&model=SETON2012" `
     - or use web browser if you have GUI

-Congratulations!
+👏👏👏Congratulations!
 At this point, you should have already got a basic running server.

 ## 👉 Use the latest code from github.com to run the service